 Seisiún is a Comhaltas Ceoltoiri Eireann initiative, run throughout Ireland by local comhaltas groups during summer.
 It is a celebration of our rich cultural tradition and an invitation to all, both visitors and locals, to follow a music trail including evenings of song, dance and storytelling.
-Seisiún takes place every Thursday for the months of July and August in the Fr Peyton Centre, Attymass starting at 9 pm.
+Seisiún takes place every Thursday from 18th July to 29th August in the Fr Peyton Centre, Attymass starting at 9pm.
 Admission is €10 and children attend free of change.
 Refreshments are served on the evening.

 Here in North Mayo, Bofield/Gort na mBó Seisiún has hosted Seisiún for sixteen years, twelve of these in the Fr.
 Peyton Centre, Attymass.
 A true family event, Seisiún is much more than just an evening of music.
 Seisiún is a chance for all to take time out, and share songs, stories, dance, poetry, and recitation, as well as experience local hospitality and traditional entertainment.
 The picturesque village of Attymass, winners of an all-island Pride of Place award in 2017, is situated between Ballina and Foxford and is a must-visit in its own right.